What is pseudomonas?

 Pseudomonas infection can be treated effectively with antibiotics, especially if treatment is started immediately after confirming the diagnosis.
 However, pseudomonas is increasingly resistant to many antibiotics.

-Vaccines currently are being tested to protect people with cystic fibrosis.
+Vaccines are being tested to help protect people with cystic fibrosis.

 What measures should be taken to prevent infection?